War in the Sahel: Fulani grievances

 In the wake of the French intervention, an ethnic Fulani preacher named Amadou Koufa began growing in followers for his oratory skills and calls for revolution among the Fulani caste system.
 The Fulani are a nomadic and staunchly conservative ethnic group in southern and central Mali, Burkina Faso, Niger, and other parts of West Africa.
-The Massina Empire, based in what is now central Mali, was an Islamic caliphate ruled by Fulani for over 400 years.
+The Massina Empire, based in what is now central Mali, was an Islamic caliphate ruled by Fulani in the 19th century during the Fula jihads.
 In the decolonization period, many Fulani were marginalized and oppressed by West African nations due to their nomadic lifestyle, with their widespread populace making them a minority almost everywhere.
 Koufa rose to power through his radio and in-person sermons preaching hardline interpretations aligned with al-Qaeda theology.
 He mixed this with calls for a revolution against both the Malian state and the upper echelons of the Fulani social hierarchy, attracting many young Fulani across the Sahel.